 All restrictions are due to the intense nature of REACH and are viewed as preparation for both DTS and CCO.

 The primary emphasis of CCO is sharing Jesus through relationships and service.
 REACHers are encouraged to build friendships and understand their cultural context and personal needs, and then share Jesus in a culturally relevant way.
 REACH seeks to come alongside and aid long-term missionaries and established organizations.

 REACH focuses on sending teams to areas of the world that are least reached with the Gospel (North Africa, Southern Europe, Asia, and the Middle East).

 Teams will spend time in language and cultural training in DTS and upon arrival to their CCO.

 Following CCO, REACH teams return to Columbus, OH for seven to ten days of debriefing and re-entry.
 The first several days are spent in debriefing which includes evaluations, personal interviews, and team meetings with directors.
 Debriefing is designed to help participants process their CCO experience and bring closure to it.

-Re-entry actually begins the moment the REACHer sets foot in their home country.
-During their time back in Columbus, REACHers receive counsel and instruction that will help them prepare for the adjustments they will be making as they step back into normal American life at home.
+Re-entry actually begins the moment the REACHer sets foot in their home culture.
+During their time back in Columbus, REACHers receive counsel and instruction that will help them prepare for the adjustments they will be making as they step back into normal life at home.